Turn your love of animals into a rewarding career with the Veterinary Assistant program at College of DuPage.

 18 years of age

-High school diploma or GED is required
+High school diploma or equivalency is required

 Students requesting accommodations are encouraged to consult the College of DuPage Center for Access and Accommodations prior to registration.